isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-kill-bed-bug-eggs.markdown

 , box springs, bed frames, &
 [mattresses](https://pestpolicy.com/best-bed-bug-mattress-encasements/)
 - crevices & cracks.
 *In this article, I tackle these questions on bed bug eggs- can you see bed bug eggs - what do they look like?
 Where do bed bugs lay their eggs?
 How long do bed bug eggs take to hatch?
-And finally, how to kill bed bug eggs? *
+And finally, how to kill bed bug eggs?Â *
 [amazon bestseller="Best Bed Bugs Killers" items="2" template="table"]
 ## How to Kill Bed Bug Eggs  Kill Bed Bugs
 Female bed bugs lay their eggs on hard surfaces, and theyll hatch in 1-2 weeks to become Nymphs.
 Nymphs develop to adults, with a blood meal and temperature, within 2 weeks to 1 month.
-### **1. Non-chemical methods **
+### **1. Non-chemical methodsÂ **
 First, ensure that the technique you use to kill either the bed bugs or eggs is legal, effective, and safe.
 Check [the legal techniques](https://www.epa.gov/bedbugs/stay-legal-and-safe-treating-bed-bugs) .